Offline JuraMap downloads

 JuraMap

-For a desktop or similar, selecting a trail on the JuraMap tails map downloads a GPX file of the trail.
+For a desktop or similar, selecting a trail on the JuraMap trails map downloads a GPX file of the trail.

 Notes

-In using JuraMap with the OsmAnd and Locus Map clients, please note that some of the north-facing slopes of the Jura Mountains do not have GPS coverage.
+In using JuraMap with the OsmAnd, Locus or Cartograph Maps clients, please note that some of the north-facing slopes of the Jura Mountains do not have GPS coverage.

-Except for the relatively few pre-1880 tracks, all roads, tracks and paths are marked as paths.
+All roads, tracks and paths are marked as tracks.
 In some cases, the original paths probably followed the modern road alignment.
-So in these cases the modern road corresponds to the historical path.
+So in these cases the modern track corresponds to the historical path or track.
 But in most cases, sections of the modern road network are ignored completely.

-Most of the paths have been checked to be accurate to about the 15-metre GPS positioning accuracy.
+Most of the historic tracks have been checked to be accurate to about the 15-metre GPS positioning accuracy.
 If you stray from a track it is recommended that you retrace your steps, especially in the many rocky, wooded and forested areas that cover the Jura Mountains.

 Typically, for a smartphone, maps are downloaded beforehand and stored on the phone.
 Subsequent use does not require an Internet connection, which is useful if a map is used for say treking in a region where there is no internet coverage - as is the case for parts of the Jura Mountains.